-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2013.
-MakerBot's internal control over financial reporting was not included in that assessment due to the acquisition occurring in the second half of 2013.
-In making our assessment, our management used the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992).
-Based on such assessment, management has concluded that, as of December 31, 2013, our internal control over financial reporting is effective based on those criteria.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2014.
+The internal control over financial reporting of Solid Concepts was not included in that assessment due to the fact that our acquisition of that company was completed in the middle of 2014.
+In making our assessment, our management used the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on such assessment, management has concluded that, as of December 31, 2014, our internal control over financial reporting is effective based on those criteria.